-Server sends a certificate of its PKE public-key, which the client verifies
+TLS 1.2 allows server to send a certified PKE public-key (RSA), which the client uses to send a "pre-key" K. Server also "contributes" to keygeneration (to avoid replay attack issues): a master key generated as PRF_K(x,y) where x from client and y from server.
+SKE and MAC keys derived from master key

-Server also "contributes" to keygeneration (to avoid replay attack issues): Roughly, client sends a key K for a PRF; a master key generated as PRF_K(x,y) where x from client and y from server.
-SKE and MAC keys derived from master key (TLS 1.3 uses HKDF instead)
+(TLS 1.3 allows only Diffie-Hellman key-exchange followed by HKDF)